SproutyLabs/SproutyDialogsDocs/docs/class-reference/editor/modules/characters/character-editor.md

 ## Description

 This module is responsible for the character files creation and editing.
-It allows the user to edit character data, including the character's name, description, dialogue box and portraits.
+It allows the user to edit character data, including the character's name, description, dialog box and portraits.

 ## Properties